jonnyboy808/my-note-entry/README.md

         res.error('Error adding new note. ');
     }
 });

-api.delete('/:id', (req, res) => {
+// refers to the specific note id to delete api.delete('/:id', (req, res) => {
     const { id } = req.params;
     if (id) {